Customer Stories

 “It's very easy for these companies to go out there and say, like, ‘Oh, we're only taking 1% [of the krill population] and it’s not harming anything,’” he continues.
 “But it's one of those cases where a photo speaks a thousand words, right?”

-Sea Shepherd crew member Deborah Bassett free diving with humpback whales in Tonga.
+A Sea Shepherd crew member free dives with humpback whales in Tonga.